 Para leer mi perfil en español, siga esta liga.

 I am an Associate Professor of Politics and Latin American and Latinx Studies at Bates College in Lewiston, Maine.
-My research explores how international emigrants and migrant transnationalism shape citizenship, political behavior, and representation in migrant-sending countries, particularly in the context of crime and violence.
-Focusing on international migrants from Mexico, I study the how cross-border social interactions between immigrants living in the United States and individuals who remain in Mexico affect the latter’s political actions and values.
-I also study the role of return-migrants from the United States in Mexico’s local electoral politics and governance.
+My research explores how international migrants shape citizenship, political behavior, and representation in migrant-sending countries, particularly in the context of crime and violence.
+Focusing on international migrants from Mexico, I study how cross-border interactions between immigrants living in the United States and individuals who remain in Mexico affect the latter’s political actions and values.
+I also study the role of return migrants from the United States in Mexico’s local electoral politics and governance.

 I completed my Ph.D. in Government at the University of Texas at Austin.
-I also have a Masters in Public Policy from Harvard’s Kennedy School of Government with an emphasis on International Security and a B.A. in International Relations from Pomona College.
+I also have a Master in Public Policy from Harvard’s Kennedy School of Government with an emphasis on International Security and Political Economy, and a B.A. in International Relations from Pomona College.
 I served as a US Foreign Service officer in Mexico City and India from 1998-2002.